dotscha/dfliconv2/README.md

  * option for loading custom palette, option to define what is "close" color.
  * user defined graphic modes with some examples (eg. some c64 modes)
  * add more graphic modes, including character modes with optimized charset to approximate the picture with 256 chars.
- * add more native .prg vievers
+ * add more native .prg viewers
  * add an optimization algorithm that recognizes "local" and "global" variables and runs quick local optimizations after every global variable change to figure out what is a better global value.